-(b) Unless the appeal tribunal orders otherwise, the sole means of discovery available to a party or party's representative

-- before a hearing is inspection of the hearing file and procurement of copies of file contents.
-The appeal tribunal may also order a prehearing conference under s.
+- (b) Unless the administrative law judge orders otherwise, the sole means of discovery available to a party or representative prior to a hearing is inspection of the hearing file and procurement of copies of file contents.
+The administrative law judge may also order a prehearing conference under s.
 DWD 140.07.
 The provisions of ch.
 804, Stats., do not apply to hearings under ss.
-108.09, 108.095 and 108.10, Stats. - (c) The appeal tribunal may deny a request to inspect the hearing file or procure copies of file contents on the day of the hearing if the inspection or procurement would delay or interfere with the hearing. - (2) HEARING STAGE.
-At the hearing, evidence and exhibits are open to inspection by any party or party's representative except that the appeal tribunal may conduct a closed inspection of evidence and exhibits if the interests of justice so require.
-The appeal tribunal may sequester from the hearing any person, party or representative as part of the closed inspection.
-The appeal tribunal may also issue a protective order to prohibit the parties or the parties' representatives from disclosing any evidence and exhibits listed as confidential in the protective order if the interests of justice so require. - (3) POST HEARING STAGE.
-After the hearing is concluded, a party or a party's representative may inspect any hearing file contents that the party or party's representative may inspect under subs.
-(1) and (2), and also the hearing recording, written synopsis of testimony, and any transcript that is prepared at the department's direction.
-Any person who is not a party or party's representative at the hearing may inspect only the following and only if personally identifiable information, as defined in s.
-19.62 (5), Stats., has been redacted from the documents: - (a) The initial determination. - (b) The exhibits submitted and marked as exhibits at the hearing, whether or not received by the appeal tribunal. - (c) The appeal tribunal decision issued for the hearing. - (d) The hearing recording. - (e) The written synopsis of testimony. - (f) The transcript of the testimony, if one is prepared at the department's direction.
+108.09 and 108.10, Stats. - (c) The administrative law judge may deny a request to inspect the hearing file or procure copies of file contents on the day of the hearing if such inspection or procurement would delay or otherwise interfere with the hearing. - (2) HEARING STAGE.
+At the hearing, evidence and exhibits are open to inspection by any party or representative except that the administrative law judge may conduct a closed inspection of evidence and exhibits if the interests of justice so require.
+The judge may sequester from the hearing room any person, party or representative as part of the closed inspection.
+The judge may also issue a protective order to prohibit the parties and their representatives from disclosing any evidence and exhibits listed as confidential in the protective order if the interests of justice so require. - (3) POST HEARING STAGE.
+After the hearing is concluded, a party or representative may inspect any hearing file contents that the party or representative may inspect under subs.
+(1) and (2), including the hearing tapes, written synopsis of testimony, and any transcript which is prepared at the department's direction.
+Any person who is not a party or representative at the hearing may only inspect the following: - (a) The initial determination. - (b) The exhibits submitted and marked as exhibits at the hearing, whether or not received by the administrative law judge. - (c) The appeal tribunal decision issued for the hearing. - (d) The hearing tapes. - (e) The written synopsis of testimony. - (f) The transcript of the testimony, if one is prepared at the department's direction. - (4) CONFIDENTIALITY OF CERTAIN RECORDS AT ALL STAGES OF HEARING. (a) Notwithstanding subs.
+(1) to (3), neither an employing unit which is a party to a hearing nor its representative may inspect: - 1.
+The worker's unemployment insurance record as that record relates to work for another employing unit unless an administrative law judge approves a request. - 2.
+Department memoranda concerning unemployment tax litigation strategy. - 3.
+The investigation reports of department auditors concerning the status and liability of employing units under ch.
+108, Stats.